ManageIQ/manageiq-design/UX/ui-service/MyServices/design.md

 ![Image of Detail View for a Service.](img/Services-GenericDetailView.png)
 * Properties will consist of general information, including tags.
 Utilization properties will be excluded from this section and will show up in the dashboard view instead.
 * The next section of the summary view will vary depending on the type of service the user has selected.
 For legacy services there will be a resources section and for Ansible services there will be a Results section.
-* Relationships would be the final section regardless of service type.
-Child Services will be listed as links here and will bring the user to the Child Service Summary View.

 #### Service Details - Summary View - Legacy Services
 * For legacy services, the next section under the properties will be the resources.